saurabh-o/coolcr7/README.md

-Hi i am saurabh, i am interested in leveraging my skills in Data Structures and Algorithms to solve complex problems, while also pursuing my passion for web development.
+Hi i am saurabh, i enjoy leveraging my skills in Data Structures and Algorithms to solve complex problems, while also pursuing my passion for web development.
 I enjoy facing challenges and constantly striving to learn and improve my skills in a competitive environment